Pinatbutter/Anrgy-Birds/README.md

 Procrastination Penalty: Together we completed the 3 requirements for the Procrastination Penalty on time.

-The requirements each teammate contributed.
+The requirements each teammate contributed was 50% to 50%.

+Diego:

-  Diego: Menu Scene( Created buttons that change scene, saved passed levels, menu display, Music)
+Menu Scene( Created buttons that change scene, saved passed levels, menu display, Music)

 Game Scene( Restart Button & Escape pressed, level passed, About half of the castles design, Music & sound effects)

+  Ethan:

-  Ethan: Menu Scene( Helped with Display,  Came up with name)
+Menu Scene( Helped with Display,  Came up with name)

 Game Scene( Did all visual effects, Did most castle desgins, Created a new Projectile and its code, Created big target, Different Materials )

-Percentage worked by each teammate was 50% to 50%.